joshfwright/game-of-life/README.md

 * Does what the CLI-only version does regarding stats but implements a graphics window to demonstrate live or dead/empty cells rather than using text characters.
 Live cells are represented by filled circles and dead/empty ones are represented by empty space.
 See the .mp4 below for an example of this version running.

-video video will be here shortly
+NOTE: video will be here shortly